• Skip to primary navigation

 • How about a sweet galette?
 These Mini Cherry and Blueberry Galettes were really tasty too!
 It is made with frozen fruits making it perfect for year-round baking.

-Simple Artichoke and Spinach Galette
+Artichoke And Spinach Galette Recipe For Brunch

 5 from 2 votes